 Why Use IVF?

-There are numerous reasons as to why someone may use IVF treatment, such as:
+There are numerous reasons as to why someone may use IVF treatment:

 - Your fallopian tubes are blocked or damaged